Assisted Living in Houston, TX

 - Distribution of Medication

 - Emergency Call Systems

 - Exercise and Social Activities

-Are assisted living expenses tax deductible?
+Are assisted living expenses tax deductible in Houston?

 A lot of assisted living residents are pleasantly surprised to find out that all or the majority of your assisted living expenditures are tax deductible.
 Based on the Health Insurance Portability and Accountability Act (HIPAA) “long term care services” could be deducted as unreimbursed medical expenses.
 For a lot of residents, the complete monthly fee can be deductible.